Continuing Education Requirements for Code Enforcement Officers

 For a registered code enforcement officer to renew, the officer must complete a total of 12 hours continuing education with at least one hour in legal or legislative issues.

-For a registered code enforcement officer in training to renew, the officer must complete a total of 6 hours continuing education with at least one hour of must be in legal or legislative issues.
+For a registered code enforcement officer in training to renew a license, the officer must complete a total of 6 hours continuing education with at least one hour in legal or legislative issues.

 A code enforcement officer in training who applies to upgrade a registration is not required to submit continuing education hours for the upgrade.